-- The school day starts at 8.40am when children come into school we expect all children to be in school at this time - Registers are taken by 8:50 am and your child will receive a late mark 'L' if they are not in by 8:50am - Children arriving after 8.50am are required to come into school via the school office.
-If accompanied by a parent/carer they must sign them into our 'Late Book' and provide a reason for their lateness which is recorded - At 9.10am the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence - The school may contact parents/carers regarding lateness
+- The school day starts at 8.40 am when children come into school we expect all children to be in school at this time - Registers are taken by 8:50 am, and your child will receive a late mark 'L' if they are not in by 8:50 am - Children arriving after 8.40 am are required to come into school via the school office.
+All children need to be accompanied by a parent/carer, and they must sign them in, providing a reason for their lateness, which is recorded in the 'Late Book'. - At 9.10 am the registers will be closed.
+Following the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark, and it will mean they have an unauthorised absence - The school may contact parents/carers regarding lateness

-Does the school have a Drop off and Collection Policy?
+Does the school have a Drop-off and Collection Policy?

+Yes, we do!

-Yes, we do this is a brief summary of the key points: -
+This is a summary of the key points: -